OmegaZerg/PetTrack/README.md

 ## Blog
 - Free text blog with date/time stamps for logging anything (Concerns, issues, notes, etc.)
-- Blog allows for only a single entry per day
+- Blog allows for only a single entry per day.
+Creating a blog attempts to create a blog for 'todays' date.
+If blog for today already exists, user is prompted to use the edit blog menu instead.
+- Blog does not allow for deleting blog entries.

 ## Project Goals
 1. Practice Python by making a usefull CLI application